 Conceptually, the course will examine debates on decision-making, elites, financialization, globalization, power and politics, and performativity/reactivity.
-The course will illustrate these concepts through real life examples, including an exploration of the global financial crisis, the politics of populism, the implications of the Covid-19 pandemic, a study of changes in the BBC, and an evaluation of the implications of the social media for strategy.
+The course will illustrate these concepts through real life examples, including an exploration of the global financial crisis, a study of changes in the BBC, and an evaluation of the implications of the social media for strategy.
 The course will blend theory with practice, encouraging participants to reflect on how they would deal with complex strategic problems.
 The course will comprise of lectures, class presentations and visits by some guest speakers.

 The Contours of Strategy